 - Adding support for latest OS versions

 - Developing new app features, such as integration with social media

-- Supporting the latest versions of third-party services
+- Supporting the latest versions of third-party services.

-Some interactive app calculators:
+Links to interactive app cost calculators: